 So my first big travel hack was a success, and I had the miles to prove it.

-Chris Guillebeau’s e-book Frequent Flyer Master was the impetus for my mile-accumulating prowess, and his next piece of advice in the book is that you get the most bang for your frequent flyer miles if you travel in business or first class.
+Chris Guillebeau’s e-book Frequent Flyer Master (no longer available) was the impetus for my mile-accumulating prowess, and his next piece of advice in the book is that you get the most bang for your frequent flyer miles if you travel in business or first class.

 Um…okay…twist my arm…